The Wonderswan is a handheld system designed by the same person as the Gameboy.

 The actual system itself runs from a single AA battery and features

-two sets of control buttons so it can be played either horizonatlly
+two sets of control buttons so it can be played either horizontally

 or vertically.
-It came in loads of different color cases such as Skelton
+It came in loads of different colour cases such as Skelton

 Pink or Crystal Blue.
-Designed by the late Gumpei Yokoi who also desinged
+Designed by the late Gumpei Yokoi who also designed

 the Gameboy.
 Also comes with its own 'killer' puzzle game Gunpey.
 It's

-The updated color version has a much nicer color screen which doesnt show
+The updated colour version has a much nicer colour screen which doesn't show

 as much LCD ghosting.
 It also comes in a range of striking clear crystal cases.